nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 >- Each name in `[NAME1 NAME2 ...]` for the activity should be unique.
 >- The names in `[PERSON_PAID]` and `[NAME1 NAME2 ...]` must also be associated with the session referenced by `[SESSION_ID]`.
->- The names in `[PERSON_PAID]` and `[NAME1 NAME2 ...]` must also only be a single word without whitespaces.
+>- The names in `[PERSON_PAID]` and `[NAME1 NAME2 ...]` must only be a single word without whitespaces.
 >   - Example: `Alice Tan` is not allowed.
 >- The values in `[TOTAL_COST]` and `[COST1 COST2 ...]` can only have a maximum of 12 digits before
    and 2 digits after the decimal point, if any.
 >- The values in `[GST_PERCENTAGE]` and `[SERVICE_CHARGE]` can only range from 0 to 100,
    with a maximum of 3 digits before and 2 after the decimal point, if any.

 <br>